svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Svandis Indices

 To better serve traders, we will be implementing Indices in the platform.
 These indices will be compiled both by the Svandis team and will be available to users.
-This software offering will be developed alongside other dashboard features in the front end Svandis application, and will integrate with user portfolios and custom interface.
+This software offering will be developed alongside other dashboard tools in the front end Svandis application, and will integrate with user portfolios and custom interface.

 The Svandis indices will be developed by the Internal Research and Analysis Team.
 For example, a major Svandis index will be an index of 30 cryptoassets issued by the highest ranked companies.
 The goal is to establish a leading performance indicator of largest cryptocurrencies and tokens in terms of market capitalisation.
 Other Svandis indices may include a volatility index showing a projected 30-day market volatility.

 With Svandis, users will be able to formulate their own indices.
-This feature will allow the cryptocurrency market to be divided into user-defined subgroups for the tracking of price and volume changes.
+This tool will allow the cryptocurrency market to be divided into user-defined subgroups for the tracking of price and volume changes.
 The Customised Index Builder will include varying parameters to help users search for and better organize cryptocurrencies.

 ## API Core